AI-estimated baseline profile. Be the first to log a session!

 Where does Yinfeng come from?

-This oolong is grown in Fujian, China and is made from the Silver Phoenix 121 cultivar.
-After picking, the leaves received a medium roast, which shapes the final flavor.
+Grown in Fujian, China from the Silver Phoenix 121 cultivar.
+The leaves got a medium roast after picking.

 How much does Yinfeng cost?